Subchapter E. CIVIL PENALTIES AND ENFORCEMENT

 (4) For facilities for the utilization of sewage sludge for land reclamation, at least twice per year.

-(1) Facilities for the agricultural utilization of sewage sludge operating under a permit issued under Chapter 275 (relating to land application of sewage sludge) or a beneficial use order issued prior to January 25, 1997, at least 2 times per year.
+(1) Facilities for the agricultural utilization of sewage sludge operating under a permit issued under Chapter 275 (relating to land application of sewage sludge) or a beneficial use order issued prior to January 25, 1997, at least two times per year.

 (6) Facilities subject to permit-by-rule under § 271.102 (Reserved) at least once per year.

-(7) Facilities and beneficial use areas subject to permit-by-rule under § 271.103 (relating to permit-by-rule for municipal waste processing facilities other than for infectious or chemotherapeutic waste; qualifying facilities; general requirements), a general permit for beneficial use or processing, or both, under Subchapter I (relating to beneficial use), or a permit for the land application of sewage sludge under Subchapter J (relating to beneficial use of sewage sludge by land application), at least once per year.
+(7) Facilities and beneficial use areas subject to permit-by-rule under § 271.103 (relating to permit-by-rule for municipal waste processing facilities other than for regulated medical or chemotherapeutic waste; qualifying facilities; general requirements), a general permit for beneficial use or processing, or both, under Subchapter I (relating to beneficial use), or a permit for the land application of sewage sludge under Subchapter J (relating to beneficial use of sewage sludge by land application), at least once per year.

 (d) The Department, its employes and agents may conduct additional inspections, including follow-up inspections, of municipal waste processing, treatment, disposal, storage, collection and transportation facilities to observe a practice or condition related to public health, safety, welfare or the environment, compliance with the act, the environmental protection acts, this title, the terms or conditions of a permit or a requirement of an order.